mdsol/ephemeral_raid_cookbook/README.md

 Special Thanks
 ==============

-* This was built on the shoulds of giants such as Mike Heffner <mike@librato.com> who originated the original recipe provided significant suggestions for improvement.
+* This cookbook was built on the shoulders of giants such as Mike Heffner <mike@librato.com> who originated the original recipe provided significant suggestions for improvement.

 Copyright: 2013–2013 Medidata Solutions, Inc.